rijulpaul/Notes/Software Development/authentication.md

 - Delegated auth used for "Login with Google/GitHub/etc."
 - OAuth 2.0 - Authorization framework (accessing resources on behald of user)
 - OIDC - extension for authentication (who the user is)
+- Pros - Don't have to share credentials directly with the application and easier to manage session and content access.

 ## API keys
 - Static secret string identifying client.